Our Plant & Refinery Accident Law Firm Has Recovered Billions for Clients

 We proudly help clients throughout Houston and the surrounding areas, such as La Porte, Pearland, and League City.
 If you were injured in a plant or refinery accident, such as a chemical spill or explosion, we can help.

 Helping Victims of Catastrophic Plant, Refinery & Factory Explosions

 Plant and refinery explosions are catastrophic, devastating to both industrial workers and residents who have to deal with the fallout.
 Unfortunately, these tragedies seem to be happening in Texas with even more frequency.

 What makes this even worse is the fact that explosions are often caused by factors that could have been prevented had proper care and precautions been taken.
 They are, all too often, caused by owners and managers who fail to take the necessary steps to protect their workers, forcing workers to utilize outdated equipment, failing to take recommended safety measures, and cutting corners to prioritize profit over safety.

-At Arnold & Itkin LLP, we've seen it happen again and again.
+At Arnold & Itkin, we've seen it happen again and again.

-Throughout the years, we've stood side-by-side with the survivors of plant and refinery explosions, as well as family members left behind.
+Throughout the years, our Houston explosion lawyers have stood side-by-side with the survivors of plant and refinery explosions, as well as family left behind.
 The one thing we have seen is how frequently the explosions could have been avoided, as well as how often the companies fail to help their employees.
 We hear it every time.
 Loyal employees believe the company will help—that the company will have their back and be there to support them during recovery.
 This almost never happens.
 Instead, the company immediately goes into cover-up mode.
 They look for ways to protect their own interests—limiting the recovery of the victims to focus on themselves.

-Examples of Plants & Refineries in the Houston, Texas Area
+Examples of Plants & Refineries in the Houston Area

 The Houston area is home to a number of plants, factories, and refineries.
 We've listed several below: